Skip to product information

 Quantity

-This exceptional work, produced in ink in 1915 and signed by Adrien Meria (pseudonym of Jean Rémi Machaux, 1878–1962), condenses the French patriotic imagination of the First World War through a powerful visual allegory.
+This exceptional work, created in ink in 1915 and signed by Adrien Meria (pseudonym of Jean Rémi Machaux, 1878–1962), condenses the French patriotic imagination of the First World War through a powerful visual allegory.

-In the foreground, a helmeted woman lies on the ground, a broken sword in her hand: Germania, the personification of Germany, defeated and subdued.
-Facing her, standing majestic, is the French Republic—a female figure in a toga and Corinthian helmet—extending a sword toward another seated woman, the symbol of the victorious nation.
+In the foreground, a helmeted woman lies on the ground, a broken sword in her hand: Germania, personification of Germany, defeated and subdued.

-This 22 x 32 cm ink print, in perfect condition and framed, is part of the symbolist and propaganda vein of French wartime production.
 It perfectly illustrates the vision of Meria, a multi-talented artist: press cartoonist, caricaturist, painter and screenwriter, known for his contributions to magazines such as Le Rire, L'Assiette au Beurre and La Gifle.

 A rare work, rich in meaning, for lovers of patriotic art, republican symbolism or iconographic militaria from the 1914–1918 period.

-Artist: Adrien Meria (Jean Rémi Machaux, 1878–1962)
+Artist: Adrien Meria (Jean Rémi Machaux, 1878–1962).

-Date: 1915
+Date: 1915.

-Technique : Original ink on paper
+Technique : Original ink on paper.
+Unique piece.

-Format (without frame): 22 x 32 cm
+Format (without frame): 22 x 32 cm.

-Signature: Signed lower right
+Signature: Signed lower right.

-Subject: Allegory of French victory – Surrender of Germania – French Republic
+Subject: Allegory of French victory – Surrender of Germania – French Republic.

-Visible symbols: Gallic rooster, broken sword, republican shield, mourning woman (Paris)
+Visible symbols: Gallic rooster, broken sword, republican shield, mourning woman (Paris).

 View full details